Overuse Injuries: Signs, Preventions, & Treatments

 Tennis Elbow: The repetitive swinging of a racket, overly tight grip of a golf club or bat can, over time, inflict damage on the outside of the forearm.
 When players practice swinging, gripping, hitting for long hours, several times a week, the forearm muscles are not given time to rest and recover.

 Jumpers/Runner’s knee: This is common in runners and basketball players.
 When a player jumps and lands, their knee absorbs the shock.
 During running long distances, the knee absorbs shock each time the foot hits the ground.
-Even with professional-approved shoes, when training is too frequent and too intense, the hips, knees and lower legs can suffer damage over time.
+Even with professional-approved shoes, intense and frequent training can damage the hips, knees and lower legs over time.

 Muscle strains: When specific muscles are overworked to the point of micro-trauma, they become strained.
 Symptoms include muscle weakness, pain, swelling, and decreased mobility.

-Stress fractures: This occurs when repetitive stress and impact are absorbed by the bones and are usually associated with runners, tennis players, and gymnasts.
-Stress fractures occur when the bones are no longer able to handle the load put upon them, which causes cracking of the bone without a complete fracture.
-These injuries can grow progressively worse if not treated and allowed time to heal.
+Stress fractures: This occurs when repetitive stress and impact are absorbed by the bones.
+Fractures are common with runners, tennis players, and gymnasts.
+They occur when the bones are no longer able to handle the load put upon them, which causes cracking of the bone without a complete fracture.

-Elbow/Shoulder/Wrist injuries: Sports like softball, baseball, or volleyball can lead to an injury of the rotator cuff if training is too extensive or proper warm-ups are not done prior to playing the sport.
+Elbow/Shoulder/Wrist injuries: Sports like softball, baseball, or volleyball can lead to rotator cuff injury if training is too extensive or the body is not warmed-up.
 Volleyball is a key example of potential wrist or hand injuries if the bones and muscles suffer repetitive micro-trauma.

 Many times, a sudden rise in training frequency or intensity can push the body past its limit, leading to these micro-traumas.
 Without a break or proper treatment, these traumas are not given the opportunity to heal.
 For young athletes who’s bodies are still growing, an overly vigorous training regiment can cause considerable stress to their muscles, tendons, joints, and bones.